LOADING ...

 About the devil and the holy

-Says "Woman, marked with flesh's sin,
+Says "Woman, though marked flesh's sin,

 I say "Who?"
 He "Her."